praxis/praxis-site/docs/gettingStarted/implementingReads.md

     --data-urlencode "pagination=page=2,items=5"
 ```

-And there you go! you have a fully functioning API that is able to query items from a real DB, with full support for GraphQL-style field selection, embeddable nested resources, pagination and ordering.
-You're more than welcome to enable SQL logging and see how efficient the queries are...Not too shabby having all this functionality without having written a single line of controller or ORM code!
+And there you go! you have a fully functioning API that is able to query items from a real DB, with support for GraphQL-style field selection, embeddable nested resources, pagination, and ordering.
+You're more than welcome to enable SQL logging and see how efficient the queries are...
+Not too shabby having all this functionality without having written a single line of controller or ORM code!
 (To enable logging the easiest is to add `ActiveRecord::Base.logger = Logger.new(STDOUT)` towards the end of `config.ru`)

 Did this leave you thirsty for more?
 Ok, challenge accepted, let's go for extra credit by showing you how you can trivially enable powerful query filtering on top of this.